uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 As holders of Treaty, constitutional, and human rights, they are entitled to justice and accountability from Canada to ensure that their rights are not violated.

 In his initial report, tabled in August of 2012, Pablo de Greiff, the first UN Special Rapporteur on the Promotion of Truth, Justice, Reparation and Guarantees of NonRecurrence, pointed out that in countries where prosecuting individual perpetrators of criminal acts involving human rights violations has been difficult, other measures such as truth-seeking forums, reparations, and institutional reforms are especially critical.
-Such measures enable victims of state violence to develop some confidence in the legitimacy<!--x-->
-and credibility of the state’s justice system.
+Such measures enable victims of state violence to develop some confidence in the legitimacy <!-- page 268 -->and credibility of the state’s justice system.
 But de Greiff cautions that implementing these measures alone does not guarantee that reconciliation will follow.
 Apologies, commemoration, public memorials, and educational reform are also required in order to transform social attitudes and foster long-term reconciliation.[^57]